 Peggy Frank Crawford arranged this show commenting: “The resulting group of artists exhibited are heterogeneous, both in age and philosophy, homogeneous only in that all are represented by oil paintings.
 The common denominator in this exhibition is a matter of my personal conviction that each of these pictures is a fine thing to look at, worth serious attention”.

-Architects Carl Strauss, Ray Roush and Michael graves remodel part of the lower floor of the Cincinnati Art Museum into 2 permanent galleries for the CAC.
+Architects Carl Strauss and Ray Roush remodel part of the lower floor of the Cincinnati Art Museum into 2 permanent galleries for the CAC.

 This show was a completely unjuried exhibition and had local Cincinnati artists displaying works right next to artists like Joan Miró, Georges Braque, Picasso, and Rouault.